kixt/fin_econ_analysis/scripts/_readme.txt

 Thore Petersen, Autumn/Winter 2019
 NTNU Trondheim

-01_clean_bench.R
-- deprecated, use 01_clean.R instead -> use only total return indices
-- cleans the indices Macrobond lists as benchmark equity indices per country, which is a mix between price and total return series

 01_clean.R
 - clean the total return indices of the country sample and export the data